dnelson86/arepo/documentation/source/parameterfile.md

   The memory allocate per MPI task, in megabytes.
-A contiguous memory arena of this total size is allocated at startup, and then partitioned internally within AREPO for memory allocation and deallocation requests.
+A contiguous memory arena of this total size is allocated at startup, and then partitioned internally within Arepo for memory allocation and deallocation requests.
 Can generally be set to ~95% of the total available, e.g. (memory per node / number of MPI tasks per node), to leave room for operating system tasks and MPI buffers.
   This value can be changed on a restart to increase the amount of memory